 “OK, how many dogs are you interested in, Al?”

 I glance around the girls standing around me, “A lot more than when I first started looking.”
 All smile.
 “Look, before we get to the nuts and bolts, I’ve no choice now, I have to get this lot a bunch of puppies.
 So let’s go get that organised.
 I hope you’ve enough that are old enough to leave their dams.”
-I get a nod with big smile in reply.
+I get a nod yes with big smile in reply.
 “OK, this is how I want it done.
 I want us all to gather in a circle sitting on the ground with the puppies in a large cage in the middle of the circle.
 Each puppy is to be lifted out, one by one, and introduced to all in the circle for a quick pet, then back to the cage after being introduced to us all.
 While this goes on we’ll chat.
 After all the puppies have been introduced to everyone I want them released from the cage.
 I want to see who they make their own way to.”
-They give me odd looks, except Maggie, she smiles.
+They give me odd looks, except Maggie, she just smiles wider.